mermaid-js/mermaid/docs/overview/integrations.md

 The following list is a compilation of different integrations and plugins that allow the rendering of mermaid definitions

-They also serve as proof of concept, for the variety of things that cen be built with mermaid.
+They also serve as proof of concept, for the variety of things that can be built with mermaid.

 ## Productivity